CommitStudio/square-one-swell/README.md

 2. Install all the necessary modules and packages by typing `npm install` in the command line.
 3. To connect your store to the Store One project:
    3.1.
 Go to the Developer's dropdown menu in the API keys section, and grab your store ID, secret key, and public key.
    3.2.
-Create your `.env` file, copying the `.env.example`, and set the relevants keys.
+Create your `.env` file, copying the `.env.example`, and set the relevant keys.
-   * In case needed, there is a variable available for a Google GTAG.
+   * In case needed, a variable is available for a Google GTAG.
 4. Run the store by typing `npm run dev`.

-## 5. Licence
+## 5. License
 ---
 MIT License
 Copyright (c) 2023 Commit Studio